-It is important to point out that this automated testing involved no interaction with the contents of the page, thus removing the possibility of running JavaScript from userinteraction driven events such as onClick().
-The exclusion of such events will underestimate the potential power savings gained from throttling JavaScript execution.
+It is important to point out that this automated testing involved no interaction with the contents of the page, thus removing the possibility of running JavaScript from user-interaction driven events such as onClick()

-Across our sample set, we found an average power reduction of 5% when using JSSlow.
+Across our sample set, we found an average power reduction of 6% when using JSSlow.
 However, there is considerable variation across sites.
-Figure 3 plots the average power measured for paired runs with and without the proxy.
-In most cases, power is significantly reduced with the proxy.
-In a few cases, power is increased.
-It is important to point out that JSSlow can be disabled in these cases, simply by setting the g\slow parameter to zero.
+Figure 5 shows the distribution of the difference between the throttled and non-throttled runs for the set, while Figure 6 plots the absolute power measured for the paired runs.
+We note that even though there is an overall power savings, there are sites for which we actually increase power.
+It is important to point out that JSSlow can be disabled in these cases, simply by setting the g{slow} parameter to zero.